-Te Ramaroa celebrates the collaborative nature of art, science and technology, and most of all, the alluring ability of light to illuminate and transform, and to make a winter night a whole lot more magical!
+Te Ramaroa celebrates the collaborative nature of art, science and technology, and most of all, the ability of light to illuminate and transform, and to make a winter night a whole lot more magical!

-With the new name comes a fresh creative direction: we are excited to be expanding over a wider footprint with a trail of carefully selected installations placed around central Nelson Whakatū, NMIT,Cathedral Hill and various laneways, as well as one major work in the Queens Gardens.
+With the new name came a fresh creative direction: we expanded over a wider footprint with a trail of carefully selected installations placed around central Nelson Whakatū, NMIT, Piki Mai / Church Hill and various laneways, as well as one major work in the Queens Gardens.

 The decision to move away from the Queens Gardens being the central space was made for a few reasons.
 Since the event's inception in 2013, we have seen phenomenal growth in attendance and participation, with the first event attracting 16,000 people and increasing to more than 40,000 people attending in 2018.
 Managing these large crowds became increasingly complicated, and challenged us to address how the event could be reshaped to ensure it remained enjoyable and safe for everyone, as well as sustainable to deliver.